Updated: May 28, 2025

-The large amounts of snow this winter have allowed mice and voles free rein to migrate around the neighbourhood.
-The Board will be checking front steps in the spring walkabout for holes leading to nesting areas.
+The large amounts of snow this winter allowed mice and voles free rein to migrate around the neighbourhood.
+The Board looked for holes leading to nesting areas in the spring walkabout.
 Residents are advised to keep the areas under their decks clean of debris that might serve as a nesting area.
 Because the complex is situated next to an open field to the south and backyards to the east, mice and voles will continue to immigrate.
 The cost of having exterminators come in on a regular basis is prohibitive.
 Setting traps is the best way to mitigate an infestation.
 Rodent poison is not advised given that there are a lot of pets in the complex.
+The Board will be plugging holes that have been identified with a steel wool material that prevents mice and voles from making their nests in those areas.

 Check out this web page: Calgary FIre Department Launches Lithium Ion Battery Safety Campaign.
 With more and more devices and tools using lithium ion batteries, it is important to learn about how to maintain them.
 This web page contains some scary pictures and good advice!